The name of this group will be Knaresborough Business collective.

 Income and assets will only be used for the furtherance of the Organisation’s objectives and do not belong to the members of the Organisation.

-6.1 Membership of the Organisation shall be open to any business within Knaresborough or the surrounding rural community, Members are expected to behave in a manner deemed positive and for the benefit of the collective and its objectives.
+6.1 we will not operate as an organisation with members, we are however open to help in the form of volunteers which is open to any business within Knaresborough or the surrounding rural community, Volunteers are expected to behave in a manner deemed positive and for the benefit of the collective and its objectives.

-6.2 Members are expected to join in and work together with the collective to better the efforts of the plans and objectives put forward by the Collective.
+6.2 Volunteers are expected to join in and work together with the collective to better the efforts of the plans and objectives put forward by the Collective.

 7. Executive Committee